06 Safeguarding children, young people and vulnerable adults policy

 Informing

-- If a member of staff is concerned that a parent displays
+- If a member of staff at

-further intervention is required.
+decides if further intervention is required.

 - If it is decided that no further action is required, a